 How is chronic pain diagnosed?

 Chronic pain is usually a symptom, so your healthcare provider needs to determine what is causing your pain.
 Pain is subjective, i.e., only the person experiencing chronic pain can identify and describe it.
 If you experience chronic pain, see your healthcare provider.
-Your doctor will ask you where your pain is, how often it occurs, how intense it is, on a scale of 1 to 10, how much it is affecting your work and life, whether you have a lot of anxiety or stress in your life, what makes it better or worse, and whether you have had any surgeries or illnesses.
+Your doctor will ask you where your pain is, how often it occurs, how intense it is, on a scale of 1 to 10, how much it is affecting your work and life, and whether you have a lot of anxiety or stress in your life, what makes it better or worse, and whether you have had any surgeries or illnesses.

 What tests diagnose chronic pain?